conp-pcno-training/SDC-LOSSLESS/_episodes/03-setup_pipeline.md

 - "Setting up the Lossless pipeline to prepare for submitting jobs."
 keypoints:
 - "Ensure the pipeline is set up on both the **local** and **remote** machine."
-- "Remember to always pay attention to whether you are running a BASH command on your **local** machine versus the **remote** computer cluster."
+- "Remember to always pay attention to whether you are running a bash command on your **local** machine versus the **remote** computer cluster."
 ---

 ## Download/Setup the pipeline (local)